World map showing the locations, in blue, of the 455 teams registered for the beam line for schools competition (Image: Kristin Kaltenhauser)

 Watch the recordings of Google hangouts in English, French, Italian, Spanish and German, in which CERN scientists answer questions about the competition.
 Also watch CERN scientists give an introduction into particle physics, beam lines and possible experiments at the T9 beam line in English, French, Italian, Spanish and German.
 Follow CERN on Twitter, Facebook or Google+ to stay up-to-date.

-You can find your nearest IPPOG member here who will do their best to respond to questions that you may have in your national language.
 Please note that submissions may be made in English or French, the official languages of CERN.

 You are also welcome to contact us directly via firstname.lastname@example.org.
 Please note that there will be a lot of questions from all over the world and we recommend to get in touch with your local contact first.
 Regular updates about the competition will be available here.